Mitsubishi Pajero Sport: Europe

 The Shogun Sport went on sale in the UK in April 2018, in '3' and '4' trim levels, powered by a 2.4-litre 4N15 MIVEC VGT diesel engine.
 A Commercial model based on the '4' trim was available features a 6-inch bulkhead, blackened rear windows and deleted second and third-row seats.
 It was discontinued in 2021 when Mitsubishi Motors withdraw from selling new car models in the UK.

 GCC

 In the Middle East, it is available with a 6B31 3.0-litre V6 petrol version.

 Mexico

-In Mexico, the Pajero Sport is marketed as the Montero Sport and it was launched in 21 November 2017.
+In Mexico, the Pajero Sport is marketed as the Montero Sport and it was launched on 21 November 2017.
 It is available in two trim levels: GLX and Advance; powered by a 3.0-litre 6B31 V6 petrol engine.

 The facelift model debuted on 11 December 2020, with three trim levels: ES, SE and SE Plus, powered by the same engine from the pre-facelift model.